-In addition, holders of any category of crofting tenancy are not eligible to apply for grant aid from the Small Farms Grant Scheme.
+Holders of any category of crofting tenancy are not eligible to apply for grant aid from the Small Farms Grant Scheme on croft land.
 Instead, crofters should refer to the Crofting Agricultural Grants Scheme.
+Where a crofter also has non-croft land they will be eligible to apply for Small Farm Grant Scheme on that non-croft land, however a total combined financial limit of £25,000 in any two year period will apply when applications are made under both schemes.